Werner Dankwort: Biographical details

-Dr. Dankwort rejoined the West German diplomatic corps in 1950 and was assigned as Consul General and then Ambassador to Canada in 1951, effectively restoring Germany's relations with Canada after the war.
-From 1956 to 1958, he served as German Ambassador to Brazil, and finally as the West German Observer to the United Nations from 1958 to 1960.
-He died on December 19, 1986 in Hyannis, Massachusetts.
+Dankwort rejoined the West German diplomatic corps in 1950 and was assigned as consul general and then ambassador to Canada in 1951, effectively restoring Germany's relations with Canada after the war.
+From 1956 to 1958, he served as German ambassador to Brazil, and finally as the West German Observer to the United Nations from 1958 to 1960.
+He died on December 19, 1986, in Hyannis, Massachusetts.